/ / / / /

 Season with salt, pepper, seasoned salt, garlic powder, and crumble in the chicken bouillon cube.
 Stir well.

 Add the frozen veggies directly to the pan.
-Season lightly again and mix everything together.
+Season lightly again with all the spices and mix everything together.
 Cover and let simmer for about 10–15 minutes, until the vegetables are tender and everything is well combined.

 Taste the chicken and vegetable mixture once it is fully cooked.
 If needed, add a little more salt, garlic powder, or seasoned salt to adjust the flavor to your liking.
 Everyone’s taste is different, so this helps make sure the filling is perfectly seasoned before you start rolling.